linz/postgresql-tableversion/doc/table_version.md

 throws an exception if the source table:

-- either tables's key column is not a unique non-compostite integer, bigint, text, or varchar column
+- either tables's key column is not a unique non-composite integer, bigint, text, or varchar column
 - no common columns between tables were found